A possible explanation of dark matter and dark energy involving a vector torsion field: Addressing the dark matter and dark energy problem

 It is to be emphasized that both our full equations \eq{3.7c} and their weak field approximations \eq{3.8e}, \eq{3.8f} and \eq{4.b} have no intrinsic length scale.
 There is a length scale associated with the overall density of the torsion vector field (connected with the mass density of the apparent dark matter and dark energy in our theory), but this is of the order of the radius of the universe.
 It seems likely that the torsion vector field could be quite turbulent with structures on many length scales, down to some lower cutoff length scale where the current theory breaks down.
 This cutoff could be the Planck length scale.

 To provide quantitative predictions one needs a better idea of the behavior of the torsion vector field within spacetime, and this will almost certainly require sophisticated numerical simulations to obtain an approximation to the ``macroscopic equation of state''.
-As a first approximation this probably just requires solving the torsion field equations \eq{4.b}.
 Simulations are needed to provide a better understanding of torsion fluid behavior in intergalactic and interstellar regions as well as around stars, globular clusters, galaxies, and galaxy clusters.
 These may require the introduction of some parameter that provides a lower length scale to the ``turbulence'' in the torsion vector field, that ultimately could be taken to zero.
 Simulating the dynamics of the torsion vector field over the continuum of length scales may also require a sort of numerical renormalization group approach.
 While we have not investigated the stability of the torsion waves and torsion rolls, it is not important that they are stable, even in the weak field approximation.
 The purpose of our exact solutions in the weak field approximation was mainly to illustrate the rich dynamics of the torsion vector field and to give some insight into possible dynamics.

 Regarding the question as to whether our model can account for the galactic dark mass problem, an encouraging sign is the apparent cosmological connection between the critical acceleration $a_0\approx 1.2\times 10^{-10} m/s^2$ in MOND, the radius of the universe, and the density of dark matter or energy in the universe, as reviewed in \cite{Milgrom:2020:CCM}.
 Thus, the density of dark matter or energy, roughly $\Gvr\approx 10^{-27}kg/m^3$, which in our theory is related to the strength of the torsion field $\BN$, has an associated length scale $1/\sqrt{c^2\Gvr\Gk}\approx 6\times 10^{26}$ meters (approximately the radius of the universe) which agrees with the length scale $c^2/a_0\approx 7.5\times 10^{26}$ meters associated with the critical acceleration $a_0$ in MOND.